 The Mash and Barrel restaurant is family-friendly and open for breakfast, lunch and dinner, offering a great kids’ menu.
 And there’s evening kids’ entertainment at the Funshop and adult entertainment in the ShowBar venue.

 Out and about

-There are loads of beautiful beaches around as well as historical sites such as Corfe Castle and Lulworth Castle, pop to Poole Harbour or have a dream about living in Sandbanks (we did!).
+There are loads of beautiful beaches around.
+As well as historical sites such as Corfe Castle and Lulworth Castle.
+Or pop to Poole Harbour or have a dream about living in Sandbanks (we did!).
 There are plenty of other family attractions such as theme parks and wildlife parks within easy reach too.

 Just seven miles away is Farmer Palmer’s Farm Park which we visited for the day.
-We’d been before during a holiday around here pre-twins and loved it so knew all three would have a brilliant time.
+We’d been before during a holiday around here pre-twins and loved it.
+So we knew all three would have a brilliant time.
 Whether they want to feed the animals, go on a tractor trailer ride, pedal go-karts or a bouncy castle it’s non stop fun for little ones.

 To find out more about a holiday at Rockley Park Holiday Park click here.

 If I’ve not quite sold it to you, and you want to read another review of Rockley Park, head over to my friend’s website Zena’s Suitcase to read her Rockley Park Dorset – Haven Review.
 And if you have a dog and are looking for places to go, have a read of Dog Friendly Caravan Parks in Dorset by Exploring Dorset.